ncsa/MayomicsVC/README.md

  <details>
  <summary>
-2. Create configuration files
+2. Create configuration and environment profile files
   </summary>

+  a.
 The user needs to provide certain input configuration files to describe the location of the data, tools, and the memory requirements,   to be used in the workflow.
   ```bash scripting
   ## make a config directory
   mkdir Config